Ivy-Apps/android-guidebook/README.md

 This means if it's raining, we can be sure that the ground is wet.
 However, the reverse isn't always true: if the ground is wet, it doesn't guarantee it has rained—it could be wet for other reasons, like a sprinkler system.

 So, an implication is one-way: **P ⇒ Q** does not mean **Q ⇒ P**.
 This is a key part of formal logic that helps build precise reasoning.

+> [!TIP]
+> Implications are neither good or bad, they are merely facts.
+This makes them good for discussing technical approaches because compared to Pros/Cons or Benefits/Drawbacks implications aren't subjective and biased.

 ### Properties